damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson2 Queries.md

 d.
 ORDER BY name

 3. What is *LIMIT*?

--	**A clause that lets you specify the maximum number of rows the result set will have.**
+a.	**A clause that lets you specify the maximum number of rows the result set will have.**

--	A clause that restricts our query results in order to obtain only the information we want.
+b.
+A clause that restricts our query results in order to obtain only the information we want.

--	A clause that lets you specify the maximum number of column the result set will have.
+c.
+A clause that lets you specify the maximum number of column the result set will have.

--	A clause that is used to return unique values in the output.
+d.
+A clause that is used to return unique values in the output.

 4. Which of the following is *NOT* a comparison operator in SQL?

--	**~**
+a.	**~**

--	!=
+b.	!=

--	<
+c.	<

--	>=
+d.	>=

 5. What does the wildcard character % in the following SQL statement do?

-SELECT *
+>	SELECT *

-FROM sports
+>	FROM sports

-WHERE name LIKE ‘%ball’;
+>	WHERE name LIKE ‘%ball’;

--	It matches all sports that contain ‘ball’.
+a.
+It matches all sports that contain ‘ball’.

--	It matches all sports that begin with ‘ball’.
+b.
+It matches all sports that begin with ‘ball’.

--	It matches all sports that have a pattern like ‘ball’, such as ‘b3ll’ and ‘b@ll’.
+c.
+It matches all sports that have a pattern like ‘ball’, such as ‘b3ll’ and ‘b@ll’.

--	**It matches all sports that end with ‘ball’.**
+d.	**It matches all sports that end with ‘ball’.**

 6. What is the correct syntax to query both the name and date columns from the database?
 SELECT _____
 FROM album;